 When to visit.
 The best time to visit Etosha National Park is a hotly debated topic.
-During winter the park becomes a dry, dusty wasteland.
-While this creates a somewhat subdued colour palette, it does make spotting wildlife far easier as they tend to congregate around the waterholes.
+During winter the park becomes a dry, dusty wasteland and while this does create a somewhat subdued colour palette, it makes spotting wildlife far easier as they tend to congregate around the waterholes.
 The climate is also cooler but there are more crowds.
 The rainy summer months transform the plains into a vibrant patchwork of greens and yellows giving the wildlife plenty of places to hide.
-As such winter (May to October) is generally the recommended time of year, but we loved watching the animals waltz across the coloured landscapes during the summer (November to April) without too many other people around.
+As such winter (May to October) is generally the recommended time of year, but we loved watching the animals saunter across the coloured landscapes during the summer (November to April) without too many other people around.

 Where to stay.
 There are six established camps set up within Etosha offering everything from spacious campsites to luxury bush chalets.
 The three main camps – Okaukuejo, Halali and Namutoni – are equipped with a restaurant, small shop, fuel pump and waterhole viewing area.
 Game viewing drives can also be organised as well.
 All camps within the park have strict sunset closing times.
 Do not be late – you could be fined!

 Though all the camps had plenty of room during our stay, they do fill up in the peak months so we’d recommend booking in advance.
 Check accommodation rates here.